liledix4/void/README.md

 ### Void (main script)

+- [x] Calculate hash sum for a file, rename file to its hash, then create a directory named after file extension and put a file in there.
+- [x] If directory is being a target, recursively process each file in it.
 - [x] Drag and drop files and folders onto batch script for processing.
   - [ ] For Linux.
 - [x] Checkout local files in case if they're already uploaded online.